siemens/linux-entra-sso/README.md

 sudo apt install python3-pydbus
 ```

+**Note:** If you are using a python version manager such as asdf you must install the python packages manually: `pip install PyGObject pydbus`

 ## Installation

 The extension is not yet signed by Mozilla and hence can only be added